zivdamir/projectsziv/README.md

 # projectsziv
-projects i've done in the past
+projects i've done in the past/currently doing

+ -contains: